Binary Trigger Setup in an RPK

 Duration: 10:15

-This guide details the installation of a Franklin Armory BFSIII AK-C1 binary trigger into an RPK-style rifle (AES-10B).
-It covers the trigger's modes of operation (Safe, Semi, Binary) and highlights potential issues like suppressor alignment on the RPK.
-The video emphasizes that binary triggers are not machine guns under NFA definitions, functioning as rapid semi-automatic devices.
+This guide details the installation of the Franklin Armory BFSIII AK-C1 binary trigger into an RPK-style rifle (AES-10B).
+It covers unboxing, installation steps, function checks in Safe, Semi, and Binary modes, and crucial safety considerations like suppressor bore alignment.
+The video emphasizes that binary triggers remain NFA-compliant semi-automatic devices, not machine guns.

 Quick Summary